nsaini-us/ex280prep/README.md

 `oc set resources deployment hello-world-nginx \` <br/>
 &nbsp;&nbsp;`--requests cpu=10m,memory=20Mi --limits cpu=180m,memory=100Mi`

+Scheduling decisions are made based on the request to ensure that a node has enough capacity available to meet the requested value.
+If a container specifies limits, but omits requests, the requests are defaulted to the limits.
+A container is not able to exceed the specified limit on the node.
+The enforcement of limits is dependent upon the compute resource type.
+If a container makes no request or limit, the container is scheduled to a node with no resource guarantees.

 Quota is project level resources available<br/>
 `oc create quota dev-quota --hard services=10,cpu=1300,memory=1.5Gi`